This week we received the following question from a friend in recovery:

 Trust my Sponsor.

-I love how Step 2 suggests that to begin, “We need only admit that we are not the greatest power in the universe.”
+I love how Step 2 suggests that to begin, we only need to recognize that we are limited and we need help.

 No matter how confused I am about who God is and what He wants for me, I can definitely admit that I am not the greatest power in the universe!